 Available online through RentalU, the “Clean.
 Safe.
-Essential.” training certificate program features a variety of learning modules to help member construction and general tool rental stores ensure the cleanliness and safety of all rental operations, employees and customers.
+Essential.” training certificate program features a variety of learning modules to help both member construction and general tool rental stores ensure the cleanliness and safety of all rental operations, employees and customers.
 Topics covered in the comprehensive training include supplies needed, preparations to make, safety considerations, and a cleanliness checklist.

 “Our industry is committed to developing solutions over and above what is expected to keep the rental process clean and safe,” said Tony Conant, ARA CEO.
 “The uniform training found in the ‘Clean.
 Safe.
 Essential.’ program is designed to help ensure the health and safety of customers and employees — and to maintain the highest level of confidence of our customer partners.”

 While the training is based on medical science and operational expertise, ARA directs rental stores to comply with the latest local/city, state/province, and country laws and government regulations, and to conform with guidance provided by government health agencies.
-If government guidance is more stringent than what is found in the training, ARA says that stores should follow government guidance.
+If government guidance is more stringent than the training guideline, ARA says that stores should follow government guidance.

-ARA is creating an expert panel to regularly evaluate the program and update best practices as new information becomes available.
+ARA is creating an expert panel to regularly evaluate the program.
+They will also update best practices as new information becomes available.

 For more information, visit www.ARArental.org.

-The American Rental Association, Moline, Ill., is an international trade association for owners of equipment and event rental businesses and the manufacturers and suppliers of construction/industrial, general tool and party/event rental equipment.
-ARA members, which include more than 11,000 rental businesses and more than 1,000 manufacturers and suppliers, are located in every U.S. state, every Canadian province and more than 50 countries worldwide.
-Founded in 1955, ARA is the source for information, advocacy, education, networking and marketplace opportunities for the equipment and event rental industry throughout the world.
+The American Rental Association, Moline, Ill., is an international trade association for owners of equipment and event rental businesses.
+It is also for the manufacturers and suppliers of construction/industrial, general tool and party/event rental equipment.
+ARA members include more than 11,000 rental businesses and more than 1,000 manufacturers and suppliers.
+They are also located in every U.S. state, every Canadian province and more than 50 countries worldwide.
+Founded in 1955, ARA is the source for information, advocacy, education, networking and marketplace opportunities for both the equipment and event rental industry throughout the world.